brainets/hoi/docs/jax.rst

 .. image:: _static/jax_cgpu_entropy.png

-On CPU, the computing time increase linearly as the array gets larger.
-However, on GPU, it doesn't scale as fast.
+As the data size increases, computations on CPU (in red) increase linearly while they remain relatively stable on GPU (in blue).

 Computing Higher-Order Interactions on large multiplets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^